How to Get a SIM Card in Brazil (And Why an eSIM May Be the Easier Option)

 • no paperwork or CPF number required

-• you can install it before you leave home
+• you can install it before leaving home

 • your regular SIM can stay in your phone

-For most travelers, it’s simply the easiest way to guarantee you’ll have data when you land.
+For most travelers visiting Brazil—especially those arriving late at night or heading straight to smaller towns—an eSIM is often the easiest way to guarantee you’ll have mobile data when you land.

 Local SIM vs eSIM in Brazil